How to Participate

 Collecting Adolescents’ Narratives Visualised through Art and Stories

 For 20 years, you’ve helped us understand neurodiversity in the lab.
 Now, we want to hear from you in a different way.
-CANVAS is a creative project for adolescents and their families to share the real experience of growing up in a neurodiverse family.
+CANVAS is a creative project for adolescents and their families around the question: What is your experience being part of a neurodiverse family?

 There are no right or wrong answers—just your perspective.